KanchanBorole/GSoC-2026-Final-Report/Index.md

 ## Acknowledgements

-I would like to sincerely thank my mentors, the BRL-CAD community, and everyone who contributed to the development and review of this project throughout Google Summer of Code 2026.

-*Add any specific acknowledgements here.*
+I would like to thank Sean Morrison, Daniel Rossberg, Divyanshu Garg, Himanshu Sekhar Nayak, and the whole BRL-CAD community for their guidance and support throughout this GSoC period.
+Their feedback at every step helped me understand the project better and stay on the right track.
+I am thankful for such a supportive and active open-source environment, and I have learned a lot throughout this GSoC journey.
+I hope to continue contributing to BRL-CAD beyond this GSoC period.

 ---